How-to build a Raspberry Pi touch screen car computer

 Tesla-like dashboard for your car

 Integrated car computers are not only for expensive cars like the Tesla Model X nor is it only for complex car DIY projects that require you to have a degree in engineering.
-Not many people know how easy it is; by combining a few components it is possible to make any car intelligent.
+Not many people know how easy it is; by combining a few components it is possible to make it for any car.

-In Tesla’s everything is controlled from the large touch screen in the center console.
+In a Tesla everything is controlled from the large touch screen in the center console.
 From climate control, maps overview, cabin overheat protection and many more features.

 This functionality is no longer only for Tesla drivers.
-This guide will show you how similar functionality can be built in any car by everyone.
+This guide will show you how similar functionality can be built.
+Here are some of the cool features you get:

 You do not need to have great knowledge about the Raspberry Pi and do not require any special tools as no modifications are made to your car.